mbtools/verdaccio/abappm/plugins/@verdaccio-pro/auth/README.md

     max_users: 1000 # maximum allowed users (default: Infinity)
     slow_verify_ms: 300 # log warning if password check is slow (ms)
 ```

+### 2. Environment Variables

+To customize the database connection, follow the instructions for the [SQL Storage Plugin](../storage-sql/README.md).

 ## About